By Jon Toor, CMO at Cloudian

 Enterprises can offer storage as a service by combining on-site storage with GCP services for effectively limitless storage capacity and a superior cost structure.
 Integrated data tiering allows selective data migration to GCP for backup, archiving, or capacity expansion.

-Multi-tenancy is built-in and enforced with robust QoS tools.
-Self-service provisioning is made simple through an end-user GUI, while policy generation and billing are automated based on administrator settings.
+Multi-tenancy is built-in and enforced with robust Quality of Service (QoS) tools.
+Self-service provisioning is made simple through an end-user GUI, while policy generation and billing are automated based on admin settings.

 Deploying Cloudian Hyperstore